mittelmark/microemacs/README.md

 * improved  terminal mode for  suspend-emacs  with using alternative  terminal buffer (thanks to Steven Phillips)
-* fix for frame resize on X11 if the font changes (thanks to Steven Phillips)
+* basic git support with commands to add, commit and get status of files etc
 * easier addition of own user  templates with interactive template selection using the command "insert-template"
-* easier font-selection on X11 and easier resize on X11 (Mac and Linux) and Windows
+* easier font-selection on X11 using _xfontsel_ and easier resize on X11 (Mac and Linux) and Windows
 * so font size increase and decrease using Ctrl-Plus and Ctrl-Minus keys
 * more schemes (themes) [Ayu Light](https://github.com/ayu-theme/ayu-colors)
   and [Dracula](https://github.com/dracula/dracula-theme)
-* Markdown mode (folding, template file, syntax hilghlighting, outline in item list, embedding Tcl, Python, R and Dot code in fences with syntax highlight)
+* much improved Markdown mode (folding, template file, syntax hilghlighting, outline in item list, embedding Tcl, Python, R and Dot code in fences with syntax highlight)
 * AppImage for easy install o Linux systems
 * example fonts Chivo  Mono, Ubuntu Mono and Courier Prime for better display on X11
-* Linux, Windows, Darwin 20, 21, 22 builds using Github actions
+* Linux (Ubuntu 20, 22, 24), Windows, Darwin 20, 21, 22 builds using Github actions
 * Windows builds using cross compilation on Ubuntu with Github actions
+* updates on documentation
 * fix for str_errlist[errno] by replacing it with strerror(errno) on Linux x64
   Fedora with gcc 10.3
 * fix for hang on error bug if using the -n command line switch
-* updates on documentation
+* fix for frame resize on X11 if the font changes (thanks to Steven Phillips)

 New important macro commands (see the internal help pages - version v09.12.22):

 - `change-font-size` can be done as well with key bindings `C-Plus` and `C-Minus`
-- X11 only
+- X11 only (Linux, MacOS)
+    - `change-font-xfontsel` - direct font selection using _xfontsel_
     - `change-font-bold`
     - `change-font-courier`
     - `change-font-lucida`
     - `change-font-type`
+- `git-add`, `git-commit` etc
 - `execute-region` - for macro development
 - `insert-template` - easier definition of user templates